 Is It Cheap To Make Oat Milk?

 A definite yes, regardless of where you live.
-Oats are inexpensive and you’ll find that a 1000kg packet will make around 7 to 10 litres of oat milk!
-If you make your oat milk at home, you won¡t have to dispose of any packaging which also helps to save the environment.
+Oats are inexpensive and you’ll find that a 1000kg packet will make around seven to ten litres of oat milk!
+If you make your oat milk at home, you won’t have to dispose of any packaging, which also helps to save the environment.

 How To Make Oat Milk

 This recipe is a basic recipe for creamy oat milk.
 You can add extra ingredients, such as dates, maple syrup, vanilla extract or cinnamon.

 To make simple oat milk with just two ingredients, simply add one cup of rolled oats and four cups of water into a high-speed blender, and blend on high for 30-45 seconds.

 If you prefer a creamier version, just add more oats.

 I use a nut milk bag to strain the oats after blending, but you can use any material, i.e. a clean t-shirt or thin towel for best results.
 Simply place your chosen material over a jug and pour the oat milk through, leaving the oats behind.
 You can use the pulped oats in smoothies or cookie recipes if you prefer not to waste them.

 Oat milk can be stored for up to five days in the refrigerator.
 How will you know if it’s gone off?
 It’ll smell a little funny, but nowhere near as rancid as cow’s milk that has gone out date.